 Starting Off on the Right Foot

-While you are attending medical school, one of the most important offices in your life will be your financial aid office.
-Financial aid may, at times, seem complicated, even if you had student loans as an undergraduate; however, the financial aid office staff is available to assist you when you have questions or concerns.
+While you are attending medical school, one of the most important resources will be the financial aid staff at your school.
+Financial aid may, at times, seem complicated, even if you had student loans as an undergraduate student; however, the financial aid staff is available to assist you when you have questions or concerns.

 The amount you borrow in medical school may be a larger amount than what you borrowed as an undergraduate student, or even as a graduate student; however, don’t let loans intimidate you.
-Be mindful of the amount of money you borrow to cover your education expenses so that repayment will not be a surprise.
+Be mindful of how much you borrow to cover your education expenses so that repayment will not be a surprise.

-Remember, you don't have to borrow the entire amount you are offered.
+You don't have to borrow the entire amount you are offered.
 Instead, consider accepting and borrowing only what you need.
-If you borrow more than necessary, check with your financial aid office to see if you can return a portion of your loan.
-Remember, once a loan is disbursed, you pay an origination fee and interest starts accruing on the loan, so you will pay back more than just the amount you borrowed.
-Keep in mind, the less you borrow during medical school, the less you will have to pay back when you graduate from medical school.
+If you borrow more than necessary, check with your financial aid staff to see if you can return a portion of your loan.
+Remember, once a loan is disbursed, you pay an origination fee and interest starts to accrue on the loan, so you will pay back more than just the amount you borrowed.
+The less you borrow during medical school, the less you will have to repay when you graduate.

 Money Management Tools and Resources

 Use the MedLoans® Organizer and Calculator (MLOC).
-It's a tool designed specifically for medical students to keep track of their loans and manage their loan repayment options.
+It's a tool designed specifically for you.
+You can keep track of your loans and view loan repayment options.

-Additionally, you may want to review our FIRST Fact Sheets.
+You may also want to review our FIRST Fact Sheets.
 These are informational articles that explain topics that are sometimes considered complicated or confusing.
 Fact sheets that may be of interest to transitioning medical students include:

 - The Financial Aid Application Process